LukaStrbad/refnotes/README.md

 ### Running Tests

-- For backend tests, run:
+- For backend tests, navigate to the `Server` folder and run:
   `dotnet test`
-- For frontend tests, navigate to the `src/Web` folder and run:
+- For frontend tests, navigate to the `Frontend` folder and run:
   `pnpm test`

 ## Screenshots